All Episodes

 And what Obama did on Friday, as you said, it's just a fig leaf.

-But there's actually a very real way in which it's not a uh it's not even constitutional.
+But there's actually a very real way in which it's not even constitutional.

 What he's done is he said insurance companies have to pay for the Catholic Church's expense of providing contraceptive services to employees.